 A distributor agreement, also known as a distribution agreement, is a contract between channel partners that stipulates the responsibilities of both parties.
-The agreement is usually between a manufacturer or vendor and a distributor but in some cases may involve two distributors or a distributor and some other channel entity.
+The agreement is usually between a manufacturer or vendor and a distributor but, in some cases, may involve two distributors or a distributor and some other channel entity.

-The basic elements of a distribution agreement include the term (time period for which the contract is in effect), terms and conditions of supply and exclusivity or non-exclusivity.
-An exclusivity agreement, for example, stipulates that the specified distributor will be the only one with the right to sell the product within a particular geographic area.
+The basic elements of a distribution agreement include the term (time period for which the contract is in effect), terms and conditions of supply and the sales territories covered by the agreement (regions within the U.S. and/or international markets).Content Continues Below

-- Terms and conditions of sale.
+- terms and conditions of sale;

-- Term for which the contract is in effect.
+- term for which the contract is in effect;

-- The geographical territory covered by the agreement.
+- geographical territory covered by the agreement;

-- Circumstances under which the contract may be terminated.
+- circumstances under which the contract may be terminated.

 Distributor agreement vs. dealer agreement